andy5995/vs-fltk/docs/developers/building.md

 Specifically, I suggest `clang-19` or higher, as this repo is using modern C23 features like `#embed` to make everyone's (my) life a bit easier.
 In addition to that, this repo makes use of:

 - [meson](https://mesonbuild.com/) as its main build system.
-Any recent-ish version will do (unless you need `zig` to simplify cross-compiling; for that >= 1.60 is needed)
+Any recent-ish version will do (unless you want `zig` to simplify cross-compiling; for that, >= 1.60 is needed)
 - [bun](https://bun.sh/) as the ts/js runtime to support all the code generation tasks and some of the more complex pipelines.
-   I hate bash, and this is what replaces it.
+   I hate bash, and this is what replaces it for any complex task.
 - [swiftc](https://www.swift.org/documentation/swift-compiler/) barely used for now, but many of the native components shipped within `vs` will be written in swift (or so I am planning).
 Version 6 or higher is needed.

 ### FLTK

 If your system provides a modern version of `fltk>=1.4`, that will be used by default.
 If not present, you are likely needing few more [dependencies](https://github.com/fltk/fltk/blob/master/README.Unix.txt) depending on your distribution.
 On debian-like systems the followings are needed:

 - **libpng-dev**
 - **libglu1-mesa-dev**